Surveyor hiring and training

 Making training fun

-An important goal of training is to ensure that the field team are motivated and capable of doing the data collection well.
+An important goal of training is to ensure that the field team is motivated and capable of doing the data collection well.
 As the front line of our research, enumerators play a tremendously important role in ensuring the success of our research studies.
 Their motivation can affect the rate at which we survey.
 Their conduct can affect how happy our participants are to take part in this and future rounds of the study.
 Their understanding of the survey instrument and ability to capture data accurately directly impacts the quality of the data we gather and contributes to minimizing measurement error.

 Making training fun and engaging can help to ensure that these goals are met.
 It can help maximize trainees’ attention and consolidate key lessons.
-It can also instill a strong sense of motivation, facilitate better interpersonal relationships in the field team, help surveyors to feel invested in the study’s success and empowered to contribute useful ideas and insights from the field.
+It can also instill a strong sense of motivation, facilitate better interpersonal relationships in the field team, help surveyors feel invested in the study’s success and empowered to contribute useful ideas and insights from the field.
 Some guidelines for making training fun and engaging:

 - Start with an ice-breaker: This can make new trainees feel comfortable, help build relationships between old and new fieldworkers, create a good rapport among different field team members and make people excited about working for you–this can be as simple as starting training with introductions in which trainees say who they are, where they are from and answer a fun question (e.g. favorite food, worst habit, a place they’d love to visit, something that reminds them of home, etc.).
 J-PAL staff and affiliates: See games and exercises that have worked well in the past.